-You may drive away from your accident thinking that your car came out unscathed only to hear the dreaded click, click, click of a dead battery a few days later.
 Even the jarring of a minor impact can be enough to shift your battery.
 The collision can damage the inner cell and agitate sentiment that shorts out the lead plates.
-Being involved in a car accident can greatly decrease your battery life.
-It’s important to have the battery checked by a collision service center so you don’t find yourself stranded.
+Even more, being involved in a car accident can also decrease your vehicle’s battery life.

 2. Check Engine Light

 Check for small leaks or cracks in tubing and containers immediately after your accident.
 These leaks often go unnoticed, only to appear a few days later.
-Even if you’ve already been to an auto body shop, immediately return if you notice any new leaks following your accident.
+Ensure the problem is addressed closer to the date of the accident by bringing your car into our service center for an inspection.